mpflueger/gan-vis/docs/index.md

 There are a couple variants on how to do that optimization, but the most basic approach is to take a gradient step on the weights of $$D$$, and then a gradient step on the weights of $$G$$, and repeat.  **What happens when we do that optimization is what this article is all about.**  In practice, adversarial training can be unstable, or it can get stuck in local minima.
 To understand what that means, why it happens (at least to some extent), and what we might do about it, I made the visualizations below.
 I found them illuminating, and I hope you will too.

-For a more thorough explanation of GANs you can read the original paper by Ian Goodfellow \[[Goodfellow et. al.](https://arxiv.org/abs/1406.2661)\], and when you have grip on the basics, you could check out the [GAN Zoo](https://github.com/hindupuravinash/the-gan-zoo) to see how many variants there are I haven’t discussed or visualized here (the answer is a lot).
+For a more thorough explanation of GANs you can read the original paper by Ian Goodfellow \[[Goodfellow et. al.](https://arxiv.org/abs/1406.2661)\], and when you have grip on the basics, you could check out the [GAN Zoo](https://github.com/hindupuravinash/the-gan-zoo) to see how many variants there are that I haven’t discussed or visualized here (the answer is a lot).

 # Visualizing Training